Snowflake-Labs/sfquickstarts/site/sfguides/src/geo-for-machine-learning/machine-learning-using-geospatial.md

 <img src ='assets/geo_ml_39.png' width=800>

 ### Data aquisition
-For this project you will use an Overture Maps [Divisions](https://app.snowflake.com/marketplace/listing/GZT0Z4CM1E9M9/carto-overture-maps-divisions), [Places](https://app.snowflake.com/marketplace/listing/GZT0Z4CM1E9KR/carto-overture-maps-places), and[Transportation](https://app.snowflake.com/marketplace/listing/GZT0Z4CM1E9KJ/carto-overture-maps-transportation) datasets offered by CARTO as free Marketplace listins.
+For this project you will use an Overture Maps [Divisions](https://app.snowflake.com/marketplace/listing/GZT0Z4CM1E9M9/carto-overture-maps-divisions), [Places](https://app.snowflake.com/marketplace/listing/GZT0Z4CM1E9KR/carto-overture-maps-places), and [Transportation](https://app.snowflake.com/marketplace/listing/GZT0Z4CM1E9KJ/carto-overture-maps-transportation) datasets offered by CARTO as free Marketplace listins.

 - Navigate to the Marketplace screen using the menu on the left side of the window
 - Search for `Overture Maps - Divisions` in the search bar